Skip to content

 The employee is entitled to get a written reference concerning her or his employment relationship from the employer.
 The law says the employer must provide a reference for ten years after the end of the employment relationship.

-Annual leave or holiday compensation
+Annual holiday or holiday compensation

 Check your payslip